labianchin/12factor-en_US/presentation.md

 Scale out via the process model

-- In the twelve-factor app, processes are a first class citizen.
+- Processes are a first class citizen
-- The share-nothing, horizontally partitionable nature of twelve-factor app processes means that adding more concurrency is a simple and reliable operation
+- Adding more concurrency is a simple and reliable operation:
+ - Share-nothing
+ - Horizontally partitionable
 - Twelve-factor app processes should never daemonize or write PID files
-- Relies on OS process manager (Upstart, Systemd, Foreman, ...) to manage output streams, respond to crashed processes and handle restarts and shutdowns.
+- Relies on OS process manager (Upstart, Systemd, Foreman, ...) to:
+ - Manage output streams
+ - Respond to crashed processes
+ - Handle restarts and shutdowns

 ---